-Section 12-204. (a) A. Every motor vehicle, trailer, semitrailer and pole trailer, and any other vehicle which is being drawn at the end of a train combination of vehicles, shall be equipped with at least one two tail lamp lamps mounted on the rear, on the same level and as widely spaced laterally as practicable which, when lighted as hereinbefore required, shall emit a red light plainly visible from a distance of five hundred (500) one thousand

-(1,000) feet to the rear; provided that in the case of a train combination of vehicles, only the tail lamp on the rearmost vehicle need actually be seen from the distance specified.
+Section 12-204. (a) A. Every motor vehicle, trailer, semitrailer and pole trailer, and any other vehicle which is being drawn at the end of a train combination of vehicles, shall be equipped with at least one two tail lamp lamps mounted on the rear, on the same level and as widely spaced laterally as practicable which, when lighted as hereinbefore required, shall emit a red light plainly visible from a distance of five hundred (500) one thousand (1,000) feet to the rear, provided that, in the case of a train $\underline{\text{combination}}$ of vehicles, only the tail lamp on the rearmost vehicle need actually be seen from the distance specified.
 And further, every such above-mentioned vehicle, other than a truck tractor, registered in this state and manufactured or assembled after the effective date of this Code, shall be equipped with at least two tail lamps mounted on the rear, on the same level and as widely spaced laterally as practicable, which, when lighted as herein required, shall comply with the provisions of this section.

-(b) B. Every tail lamp upon every vehicle shall be located at a height of not more than seventy-two (72) inches nor less than $\frac{1}{1}$ the seventy-two (72) inches nor less constructed and placed as to illuminate with a white light the rear registration plate and render it clearly legible from a distance of fifty (50) feet to the rear.
-C. Any tail lamp or tail lamps, together with any separate lamp for illuminating the rear registration plate, shall be so wired as to be lighted whenever the head lamps, clearance lamps or auxiliary driving lamps and:
+(b) B. Every tail lamp upon every vehicle shall be located at a height of not more than seventy-two (72) inches nor less than $\frac{1}{20}$ fifteen (15) inches.

+- (c) Either a tail lamp or a separate lamp shall be so constructed and placed as to illuminate with a white light the rear registration plate and render it clearly legible from a distance of fifty (50) feet to the rear. - C. Any tail lamp or tail lamps, together with any separate lamp for illuminating the rear registration plate, shall be so wired as to be lighted whenever the head lamps, clearance lamps or auxiliary driving lamps and: - 1.
+Headlamps; - 2.
+Combination of headlamps and auxiliary driving lamps, as defined in Section 12-217 of this title; or - 3.
-1. Headlamps;

-- 2. Combination of headlamps and driving lamps, as defined in Section 12-217 of this title; or - 3.
 Fog lamps, as defined in Section 12-217 of this title, are lighted. - SECTION 24.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 12-204.1 of Title 47, unless there is created a duplication in numbering, reads as follows: - A. No more than two separate lamps with a white light shall be so constructed and placed as to illuminate the rear license plate and render it clearly legible from a distance of fifty (50) feet to the rear.

-- B. Any separate lamp or lamps for illuminating the rear license plate shall be lighted whenever the clearance lamps and: - 1.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 12-204.1 of Title 47, unless there is created a duplication in numbering, reads as follows: - A. No more than two separate lamps with a white light shall be so constructed and placed as to illuminate the rear license plate and render it clearly legible from a distance of fifty (50) feet to the rear. - B. Any separate lamp or lamps for illuminating the rear license plate, shall be lighted whenever the clearance lamps and: - 1.
 Headlamps; - 2.
-Combination of headlamps and driving lamps, as defined in Section 12-217 of this title; or - 3.
-Fog lamps as defined in Section 12-217 of this title, are lighted. - C. The operation of a vehicle upon which the license plate is surrounded or framed, partially or in whole, by any additional lamp or lamps or otherwise lighted by any additional lamp or lamps, shall be a violation of this section.
-In addition, display and visibility of the rear license plate shall be in compliance with paragraph 2 of subsection A of Section 1113 of this title.
+Combination of headlamps and auxiliary driving lamps, as defined in Section 12-217 of Title 47 of the Oklahoma Statutes; or - 3.
+Fog lamps, as defined in Section 12-217 of this title, are lighted. - C. The operation of a vehicle upon which the license plate is surrounded or framed, partially or in whole, by any additional lamp or lamps or otherwise lighted by any additional lamp or lamps, shall be a violation of this section.
+In addition, display and visibility of the rear license plate shall be in compliance with paragraph 2 of subsection A of Section 1113 of Title 47 of the Oklahoma Statutes.